Moepius/DENIZEN_SCRIPTS_DEV/doc.md

 ### player flags

+- player.status.rules_not_accepted | has not accepted the server rules

 #### core

+- player.core.status.not_unlocked | player not unlocked for playing on the server, disables most custom functions.
+Main gatekeeping flag!
 - player.core.afk.state | afk state of player
 - player.core.afk.location | where player is afk right now
 - player.core.afk.time | how long a player is afk
+- player.core.afk.bypass | bypass AFK kicking
 - player.core.seelenheil.amount | amount of players seelenheil (0 min and 100 max)
 - player.core.fokus.amount | amount of players fokus points (mana, 0 min and 100 max)